Comment by Patrick Francis

 Once all three are achieved the farm can be Regenerative Organic Certified.
 The additional certifications over organic are not confined to any farming method and some conventional farmers have been participating in them for many years.

-Figure 5: Regenerative agriculture in the US now has a three component certification program called Regenerative Organic Certified.
+Figure 5: The regenerative agriculture program run in conjunction with the US Rodale Institute has introduced a three component certification program called Regenerative Organic Certified.
 To be eligible the farm must gain certifications for organic soil health, animal welfare and social fairness.
 Source: Regenerative Organic Certified web site.

 In 2019 a monitored and audited program surrounding regenerative agriculture practice for livestock and mixed farming business has been introduced by the Savory organisation in USA, its called called Ecological Outcome Verified (EOV™).
 The program is described on its web site as “EOV™ measures and trends key indicators of ecosystem function, which in the aggregate indicate positive or negative trends in the overall health of a landscape.”